 Why should you explore beyond the corridor?
 The reasons are endless, but we’ve come up with six especially great reasons to set out on a unique Grand Canyon adventure.

-If you want a quieter nature experience, you should get off of the maintained trails.
-When you leave the corridor you will see less people as you hike and will often have campsites to yourself.
-Imagine being lulled to sleep by the sound of a rushing creek and then waking up to find curious mule deer around your tent.
-This kind of solitude can’t be found in the corridor.
+If you want a quiet nature experience, you should get off of the maintained corridor trails.
+When you leave the corridor, you will see fewer people as you hike (which means a greater chance of wildlife sightings!)
+Plus, you will often have campsites to yourself, which is a welcome contrast to the more popular trips like Rim to Rim in the Grand Canyon).

 Why take a bridge when you experience the glorious Colorado River from your very own packraft?
 If only 1% of Grand Canyon visitors spend a night below the rim, it’s hard to imagine the small percentage of hikers who packraft from one rim to another.
-Packraft Rim to Rim is truly a once-in-a-lifetime adventure and a great way to throw in another sport with your hiking trip.
+Packrafting from Rim to Rim is truly a once-in-a-lifetime adventure and a great way to throw in another sport with your hiking trip.

-If you have achieved this goal and want to take it a step further or are a hardcore hiker who enjoys long days, a Kanab Creek trip is the hardest and most secluded trip we offer.
+If you have achieved this goal and want to take it a step further, or you are a hardcore hiker who enjoys long days, a Kanab Creek trip is the hardest and most secluded trip we offer.